yunijeong5/MeetU/README.md

 ## Innovative Idea
-Existing application: When To Meet, CATME
+Existing application: When2Meet (https://www.when2meet.com/), CATME
 wtm: Bad UI, Hard to use on phones, cannot choose location, commenting functionality
 cm: Confusing UI (accidentally fill out the survey wrong)

-We want to make a better version of scheduling web app that overcomes these limitations.
+We want to make a better version of scheduling web app that overcomes these limitations, and then add some extra functionality which we believe would benefit everyone.